enasequence/read_docs/update/assembly.rst

 *\*To maximise the speed of processing, sequence updates to SARS-CoV-2 assemblies are no longer versioned.
 This means that any such update will result in completely new sequence and ERZ assembly accessions.
-In exceptional cases we may be able to retain versioning for a SARS-CoV-2 sequence.
+In exceptional cases we may be able to maintain versioning for a SARS-CoV-2 sequence.
 Please contact us via: virus-dataflow@ebi.ac.uk to discuss this.*

 Study and sample reference must be maintained: